Short Bio Vera Brittain (1893-1970)

 After the war, Vera returned to Oxford to complete her studies; however, she struggled to adjust to normal life and was constantly reminded of the contrast between her war experiences and life in peace time.

 Her first novel was published in 1923, The Dark Tide.
-He best selling Testament of Youth was published in 1933, by Victor Gollanz.
+Her best-selling Testament of Youth was published in 1933, by Victor Gollanz.
 It was published against a backdrop of increasing political agitation which gave her account more political interest.

 During the Second World War she toured America at a time when the US was neutral.
-At home was active in the Peace Pledge Union’s food relief campaign and also worked as a fire warden.
+At home in England she was active in the Peace Pledge Union’s food relief campaign and also worked as a fire warden.
 Vera also spoke out against the allied saturation bombing of German cities; in 1944 she published a booklet Massacre by Bombing.
 She was heavily criticised for her stance, though after the war, the validity of carpet bombing was increasingly questioned.
-Her name was listed on the Nazi’s Black book of 2000 people who were to be immediately arrested in Britain, following a German invasion.
+Her name was listed on the Nazis’ black book of 2000 people who were to be immediately arrested in Britain, following a German invasion.

 She died in Wimbledon on 29 March 1970, aged 76.
 In accordance with her wishes, her daughter Shirley spread her ashes over her brother Edward’s grave in Italy.